neuronflicker/CTF/UCF/RE_SourceProtection/README.md

 Wrong!
 Press enter to exit...
 ```
-Looking back at the strings on Linux, I couldn't find anythng that may be a magic phrase, but it did see:
+Looking back at the strings on Linux, I couldn't find anything that may be a magic phrase, but it did see:
 ```
 pyi-windows-manifest-filename
 ...